shivaga/moviedes/README.md

 # MoviePie
-A app created to see current top rated movies with some description using tmdb api.For login and signup i use Firebase with google as well as email authentication
+A app created to see current top rated movies with some description using tmdb api.For login and signup i use Firebase with google as well as email authentication.People can see search their top movies using search tmdb api.

 # Planned Updateds
-For Future i am planning to add search bar with complete functionality and some better design with cool animations.Finally some other info for all entertainment shows
+For Future i am planning to displaying data related to other entertainment medium like tv shows and some better design with cool animations.Finally some other info for all entertainment shows

 # Tech Stack